TITLE 86: REVENUE

 e) All persons participating in the management or operation of a charitable games event shall wear name tags, plainly visible, on which are printed the first and last names of the wearer in letters at least one-half inch in height.

-f) Volunteers, or bona fide members or employees of the sponsoring organization, may not participate in the management or operation of more than 4 charitable games events, either of the sponsoring organization or any other organization licensed to conduct charitable games, during a calendar year.
+f) No person may participate in the management or operation of more than 12 charitable games events, either of the sponsoring organization or any other organization licensed to conduct charitable games, during a calendar year.

-g) No person participating in the management or operation of a charitable games event may solicit or accept any tip, gratuity, gift, or other consideration from any participant or from any licensee under the Act.
-The charitable games licensee shall post at least one sign prohibiting tipping in a conspicuous place on the premises where the charitable games event is being conducted.
+g) No person participating in the management or operation of a charitable games event may solicit or accept any tip, gratuity, gift or other consideration from any participant or from any licensed organization under the Act.
+The charitable games licensed organization shall post at least one sign prohibiting tipping in a conspicuous place on the premises where the charitable games event is being conducted.

-h) Only an organization licensed to conduct charitable games can make a determination that equipment is not working properly and that a game must consequently be shut down.
+h) Only the sponsoring organization of a charitable games event can make a determination that equipment is not working properly and that a game must consequently be shut down.
 If this determination has been made, the supplier's representative present at the event may contact the supplier to request removal and repair or replacement of the equipment.

-i) The amount wagered by any participant on the outcome of any roll of dice, selection of a set of numbers at random, or spin of a wheel shall not exceed $10 worth of chips.
-The amount wagered by any participant on any round of betting during a card game shall not exceed $10 worth of chips.
+i) No single bet at any game may exceed $20 (Section 8(4) of the Act).
+Accordingly, the amount wagered by any participant on the outcome of any roll of dice, selection of a set of numbers at random, or spin of a wheel shall not exceed $20 worth of chips.
+The amount wagered by any participant on any round of betting during a card game shall not exceed $20 worth of chips.
 In poker, a round of betting is deemed to occur whenever a deal of cards, or group of cards on which a wager will be made, has been distributed to participants (e.g., after the first two cards, one up and one hole card, have been distributed in 5-card stud poker).
-In blackjack, a player is authorized to wager $10 on each hand that has been "split."
-A blackjack player who has chosen to "double down" may wager an additional bet not to exceed $10.
-The licensee shall not extend credit to any participant in the charitable games event at any time for any reason.
+In blackjack, a player is authorized to wager $20 on each hand that has been "split."
+A blackjack player who has chosen to "double down" may wager an additional bet not to exceed $20.
+The licensed organization shall not extend credit to any participant in the charitable games event at any time for any reason.

-j) No one other than the sponsoring organization of charitable games may have a proprietary interest in the game promoted (Section 8(11) of the Act).
+j) No one other than the sponsoring organization of a charitable games event may have a proprietary interest in the game promoted (Section 8(11) of the Act).
+For example, a person who provides services to a licensed organization in connection with setting up a charitable games event may not receive as compensation for those services a percentage of the gross or net proceeds derived by the licensed organization.

 1) Unlicensed raffles or other forms of gambling prohibited by law shall not be conducted on the premises where a charitable games event is being conducted.
-A raffle is "licensed" only when a document is issued to the charitable games licensee by a city or county pursuant to an ordinance providing for the licensing of raffles.
+A raffle is "licensed" only when a document is issued to the sponsoring organization of the charitable games event by a city or county pursuant to an ordinance providing for the licensing of raffles.

-2) No licensee shall knowingly permit the entry into any part of the premises where a charitable games event is being conducted by any person who has been convicted of a violation of Article 28 (Gambling) of the Criminal Code of 1961 (Section 10 of the Act).
+2) No licensee shall knowingly permit the entry into any part of the premises where a charitable games event is being conducted by any person who has been convicted of a violation of Article 28 (Gambling) of the Criminal Code of 1961 or the Criminal Code of 2012 (Section 10 of the Act).

 3) No organization licensed to conduct charitable games shall purchase or lease any charitable games equipment other than from a person or organization licensed to supply charitable games equipment under the Act.

-4) Any advertising by a sponsoring organization regarding the conducting of its charitable games events shall contain its name and charitable games license number.
+4) Any advertising by, or on behalf of, a sponsoring organization regarding the conducting of its charitable games events shall contain its name and charitable games license number.